 Description: It is a prominent medicinal herbs belonging to mint family, Lamiaceae.
 Their leaves are verticillate in nature and height of about 0.5- 2 metres tall (WFO, 2026).
 This herb is commonly found growing in elevate bushy hill slopes.

-Traditional use: This plant species have lot Indigenous Traditional Knowledge in the state, Manipur and the North-eastern India, Dried leaves of Khoiju are often burned with Leikham (Goniothalamus sesquipedalis) together at the home entrance during scared rituals (Sharma et al., 2024) and granary at the time of harvest particularly by Meitei people.
+Traditional use: This plant species have lot of Indigenous Traditional Knowledge in the state, Manipur and the North-eastern India.
+Dried leaves of Khoiju are often burned with Leikham (Goniothalamus sesquipedalis) together at the home entrance during scared rituals (Sharma et al., 2024) and granary at the time of harvest particularly by Meitei people.
 Leaves extracts of Isodon ternifolius are found to have a significant anthelmintic property (Elangbam et al., 2026)

 Local Name: Eucalyptus leaves